ayuadhe/sales-decline-diagnosis/README.md

 - **Furniture performance is mixed**, with **Tables (+7.5%)** as the only notable positive contributor.
 - **Electronics growth is structurally driven**, led by **Laptops (+51.1%)** and **Electronic Games (+28.5%)**.

 Margins improved across all categories (+5–12% YoY).
-However, in Office Supplies, margin expansion coincides with sharp volume decline, suggesting price sensitivity and mix effects may be accelerating demand loss rather than stabilizing the category.
+However, in Office Supplies, **margin expansion coincides with sharp volume decline, suggesting price sensitivity and mix effects** may be accelerating **demand loss** rather than **stabilizing the category**.

 <br>
 <h1 align="center">Profitability & Margin Analysis</h1>